brandur/sorg/content/drafts/webhooks.md

 ## What makes webhooks great (#features)

-We've talked mostly about the shortfalls of webhooks, but they've also got a few great features that are worth calling out.
+We've talked mostly about the shortfalls of webhooks, but they've got some nice properties too.
+Here are a few favorites.

 ### Automatic load balancing (#balancing)

-A commonly unbilled feature of webhooks is that they provide automatic load balancing and allow a consumer's traffic to ramp up gracefully.
+A commonly unbilled but _amazing_ feature of webhooks is that they provide automatic load balancing and allow a consumer's traffic to ramp up gracefully.

 The alternative to webhooks is some kind of "pull" API where a provider streams events through a connection.
 This